Electric fans are pretty simple – that part is true. But can electric fans be left on 24 hours a day? And what about other questions you may have?

 |1 year (365 days)||$30.94|

 As you can see it costs very little to use yours 24 / 7 – even all year!
-That of course would go up a little bit if it’s left running on the highest speed but not a huge difference.
+That of course would go up a little bit if it’s left running at the highest speed but not a huge difference.